-While depending on your target markets your master creative can change, fonts, colors, shapes, and backgrounds can be kept consistent with our Creative Automation platform.
+While depending on your target markets your master creative can change, fonts, colours, shapes and backgrounds can be kept consistent with our Creative Automation platform.

-3. Optimizing and using data to test your creative variations
+3. Optimising and using data to test your creative variations

 Each market comes with its own unique characteristics.
 Whether it is a different language that’s spoken or a different religion practiced, no culture is the same.

 Fortunately, though, you aren’t expected to magically learn about all of your different target markets and deliver flawless results immediately.
 That is what testing is for.
 All marketing campaigns, local or global, need to be designed to be adaptable to the changing circumstances in the market.

 In combination with your already localised materials (language, image, etc.) you can now begin to generate iterations that include considerations on the season, specific geographical location, colours, etc. Whether it is A/B or multivariate, testing is an important part of content localisation that can help you figure out how to provide the best personalised ad experience for your potential customers.

 With Creative Automation, you have endless possibilities for testing and iterating your ad campaigns.
 After all, knowing the optimal size, colour or location of a Call to action button can make a difference between making a sale and losing a potential customer.

 4. Creating an efficient ad production workflow at scale

 Nowadays, more than ever, your creative and marketing teams may be scattered all across the globe.
 Because of this, what it means to be connected and working together have new definitions.